210222-reston-java-msa/demos/week4/ERS-examples/README.md

 # ERS Project-1 Examples
-*Here are some examples to some completed ERS Project 1's with different strong points:*
+*Here are some examples of some completed ERS Project 1's with different strong points:*
 <br>
 <br>
 ### Strong Testing and standard JDBC implementation: